 What does this mean for you?

-Think about it: the clothes you are wearing could have been made in Vietnam, your cell phone may have been assembled in China, and the food you ate for lunch may have been shipped in from Europe.
+Think about it: the clothes you are wearing could have been made in Vietnam, your cell phone may have been assembled in China and the food you ate for lunch may have been shipped from Europe or Latin America.
 International business is a part of everyday life, whether we realize it or not.

 There are five categories of courses in the IBLC major: language, country-specific culture, the business core, required international business courses, and international business electives.